Selhurst Park: History

+In 2011, the club announced proposals to move back to their original home at the National Stadium.
 In June 2012, Crystal Palace co-chairman Steve Parish approached Rugby Union team London Welsh about a possible ground-share.
 London Welsh's promotion to the English Premiership was in doubt, as their plans to play their matches at Kassam Stadium were deemed unsuitable by the RFU.

 In 2018, the club announced that a £100m renovation of Selhurst Park was imminent, to bring it closer in terms of quality to modern Premier League grounds.
+However, the expansion was delayed due to the COVID-19 pandemic, and the club's focus on delivering its Academy upgrade at Beckenham, completed in 2021.
+When the club finally focused again on the stand expansion, further delays occurred due to opposition to the demolition of houses in nearby Wooderson Close which was resolved when the club signed a legal agreement to provide replacement homes to relocate residents.
+In August 2024, the expansion was re-approved by Croydon Council and preliminary works commenced with proposed completion by summer 2027.

 Selhurst Park was used in the Apple TV+ series Ted Lasso as Nelson Road, the fictional home stadium of AFC Richmond.